-While many of us were sitting down to Christmas dinner this year, Family Shelter hotline staff was answering calls from distressed individuals.
-As the revelers in Times Square counted down to midnight on New Year’s Eve, people were calling our hotline looking for shelter, resources, counseling… and sometimes, just someone to listen, to discuss their plight.
+While many of us were sitting down to Christmas dinner last year, Family Shelter hotline staff was answering calls from distressed individuals.
+As the revelers in Times Square counted down to midnight on New Year’s Eve, people were calling our hotline looking for shelter, resources, counseling… and sometimes, someone to just listen.

 Each day, those affected by domestic abuse have the opportunity to find help and solace through Family Shelter’s hotline, which is staffed 24 hours/day and seven days a week.